 So, what are Christian values?
-Galatians 5:22-26 breaks down the most essential Christian core values in detail.
+Galatians 5:22-26 (NIV) breaks down the most essential and core Christian values in detail.
 The verses read:

 “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.
 Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 Since we live by the Spirit, let us keep in step with the Spirit.
 Let us not become conceited, provoking and envying each other.”

 As GotQuestions.org notes “the fruit of the Holy Spirit is the result of the Holy Spirit’s presence in the life of a Christian.”
 Having Christ in one’s life and heart should, in turn, yield noticable changes, with these sentiments having a presence in the lives of believers.

 "Love must be sincere.
 Hate what is evil; cling to what is good.
 Be devoted to one another in love.
 Honor one another above yourselves." - Romans 12:9-10 (NIV)

 When looking at these Christian values, the first one that Jesus himself calls us to is “love.”
 Love for God and love for others is not only evidence for the presence of Christ in one’s life, but it also holds the power to transform a person’s existence.